-The Shariah-compliant equity investing provides protection against the downward risk, as evidenced during the COVID-19 pandemic.
+Strategic sector allocation (overweight on technology and healthcare sector) contributed to the outperformance of Shariah-compliant indices The Shariah-compliant equity investing provides protection against the downward risk, as evidenced during the COVID-19 pandemic.
 In March 2020, the S&P Global 1200 dropped by 23% y-o-y whereas S&P Global 1200 Shariah recorded a fall of 17% y-o-y.
 Between 2015 and 2020, the conventional S&P Global 1200 grew at a CAGR of 9.5% compared to a growth of 13.6% CAGR by S&P Global 1200 Shariah during the same period.
-In terms of absolute return, the conventional S&P Global 1200 rose by 57.3% compared to 88.9% in S&P Global 1200 Shariah index has outperformance of 31.6% during the period.
+In terms of absolute return, the conventional S&P Global 1200 rose by 57.3% compared to 88.9% in S&P Global 1200 Shariah, an outperformance of 31.6% during the period.
 Between 2015 and 2016, the Shariah index has outperformed the conventional index every year with the exception of underperformance in the year 2016.